 Ex.
 FAQs About Montessori Education

-You’ll notice that many idea-generators in that list suggest to include a number in your title.
-Not only does sticking to a number make you whitepaper easy to write (and scan!), it is also scientifically proven to generate more clicks.
+You’ll notice that many idea-generators in that list suggest including a number in your title.
+Not only does sticking to a number make your whitepaper easy to write (and scan!), but it's also helpful in generating more clicks.

-Depending on your team’s size, you will likely want to hold a brainstorm meeting to discuss your target audiences and topics.
-I also recommend involving individuals from other departments, as this specific project requires a synergy between marketing and admission teams in particular.
+Depending on your team’s size, you will likely want to hold a brainstorming meeting to discuss your target audiences and topics.
+I also recommend involving individuals from other departments, as this specific project requires a synergy between admissions and marketing teams in particular.

-Once you’ve determined your topic, it’s time to enlist a group of writers, or rely on just one.
-Because it is important for the tone and voice of your whitepaper to be succinct, relying on one writer to pull everything together will likely yield the best results.
+Once you’ve researched your topic, it’s time to enlist a group of writers.
+Because it’s important for the tone and voice of your whitepaper to be succinct, relying on one writer to pull everything together will likely yield the best results.